Coronavirus: Los Angeles Declares Emergency, And U.S. Reports 80 Cases In 13 States

 "I have signed a declaration of local emergency for the City of Los Angeles," Mayor Eric Garcetti announced via Facebook.
 "While there are only a few known active COVID-19 cases in the region, the declaration helps us access state and federal funding to strengthen and support our efforts to prepare our region and keep our communities safe."

-Los Angeles County mirrored the move, in a step that Kathryn Barger, chair of the county's board of supervisors, said was a planned response to the virus.
+Los Angeles County mirrored the city's move, in a step that Kathryn Barger, chair of the county's board of supervisors, said was a planned reaction to the virus.

-"This is not a response rooted in panic," Barger said, adding that the emergency declaration would help agencies coordinate their response and contain the virus.
+"This is not a response rooted in panic," Barger said, adding that the emergency declaration would help agencies coordinate their response and contain the virus in a county where more than 10 million people live.

 One person is hospitalized while five others are being monitored at home, Ferrer said.
 The county's first patient, a Chinese national who was diagnosed in January, has recovered from the virus, she said.